This gluten free Lentil Kale Soup with Chicken Sausage recipe is healthy and easy to make! It's full of vegetables and Italian flavors.

 This soup should last 3-4 days stored in airtight containers in the fridge.

-Make sure to cool the soup completely before transferring to the fridge for storage.
+Allow the soup to cool completely before transferring to the refrigerator for storage.

 Can It Be Frozen?